golemfactory/golem-docs-old/Installation.md

 # Installing Golem

 1. [Contact us](<mailto:testnet@golemproject.net>) to sign up for tests.
 You will be sent a link to the Golem package.
+Please note that at the moment only Windows and Linux are supported.

 2. Install Docker